Defect #33846

 - Subject changed from Inline issue auto complete (#) doesn't sanityze HTML tags to Inline issue auto complete doesn't sanitize HTML tags

-Updated by Holger Just about 1 year ago
+Updated by Holger Just over 4 years ago

 By the way: this a full-blown XSS vulnerability.
 With an issue subject such as